beginning of content

 Lifestyle changes

-Maintaining a healthy lifestyle is very important to help you manage heart failure.
+Maintaining a healthy lifestyle is very important to help you live with heart failure.
 This includes:

 Medicines

-You might also need medicine to treat angina, if you have it.
-If you think your medicine is not working, is causing you problems or you have any questions, talk to your doctor.
+If you think your medicine is not working, causing you problems or if you have any questions, talk to your doctor.
 Do not stop taking your medicines without talking to your doctor first.

 Other treatments

-In some cases, you may need a surgical or medical device to help maintain regular heart function, such as:
+In some cases, you may need a surgical or medical device to help maintain regular heart function.
+These can include:

 For some people with severe heart failure, the only option may be a heart transplant.
 After a heart transplant, you will need to be on lifelong anti-rejection medicines and maintain a healthy lifestyle.